 \subsubsection{An unsatisfactory replacement}

-Principles of the rule of law and due process require that individuals are aware of the case against them, and for the individual in the case, the right of free movement may be restricted.
-Equally, a victim's word may be doubted on the basis of a score of "low-risk".
-We have highlighted that this assessment can be based on (1) incomplete information - gaps are filled in with averaged scores (2) subjective judgements with unclear parameters, allowing for assumptions and inconsistent application (3) an assessment of 'risk' that is different to how a judge would conceptualise it.
+In cases of partner violence, principles of the rule of law and due process require that individuals are aware of the case against them, and for the individual in the case, the right of free movement may be restricted.
+Equally, a victim's word may be doubted on the basis of a score of `low-risk'.
+We have highlighted that this assessment can be based on (1) incomplete information---gaps are filled in with averaged scores (2) subjective judgements with unclear parameters, allowing for assumptions and inconsistent application (3) an assessment of `risk' that is different to how a judge would conceptualise it.
 All this is given the impression of objectivity.
 The investigation here has shown that the judge is faced with a judgement with considerable impact for both victim and accused, and supplied with an algorithmic assessment which could be helpful, or could be actively misleading.
-As \citeauthor{oswald_technologies_2020} [2020] says, this uncertainty as to the validity of the judgement is not consistent with the justice system's basis: two systems are colliding.
+As \cite{oswald_technologies_2020} says, this uncertainty as to the validity of algorithm's assessment is not consistent: two systems are colliding.